Bottomonium production in pp and heavy-ion collisions: Quarkonium Production in proton-proton collisions

 whereas

 is its momentum distribution.
-If several $c\bar c$ or $b\bar b$ pairs are produced in a collision, one has to sum the right hand side of Eq.~(\ref{eq:ni}) over all possible pairs, as long as $P_i\ll 1$.
-The quantal density matrix $W^{(N)}({\bf r_1,p_1,r_2,p_2,...,r_N,p_N})$ is of course not known.
+The quantal density matrix $W^{(N)}({\bf r_1,p_1,r_2,p_2,...,r_N,p_N})$ is not known.
 We assume here, and this is the basis of all transport approaches for heavy ion collisions, that we can replace the quantal N-body Wigner density by the average of classical phase space distributions $W^{(N)}_{class}$

 The classical momentum space distributions of the heavy quarks can be obtained by a Monte Carlo procedure as realized in PYTHIA ~\cite{Sjostrand:2006za}.
 It can be verified that the momentum distribution of single heavy quarks agrees well with the QCD based FONLL calculations~\cite{Cacciari:2012ny,Song:2015sfa,Song:2015ykw}.